-This is a six-hour live instructor-led course scheduled for September 14, 2021 that will change the way you think about and deal with dependencies within your organization.
+This is a six-hour live instructor-led course scheduled for September 14, 2021 from 9am to 3pm US Mountain Time that will change the way you think about and deal with dependencies within your organization.

 Is this your situation?